shaojun/open_docs/LiteFccCore_UniversalAPI_en.md

-**LiteFccCore**
+# LiteFccCore Overview

-LiteFccCore is a software application which is also called as **FCC** in fueling industry, it runs on a PC with I/O Ports(like serial port, Ethernet), by using these Ports, the FCC can communicating with different devices(Dispenser, ATGs, Sensors).
+LiteFccCore is a software application (also called as **FCC** in fueling industry), it runs on a PC with I/O Ports(like serial port, Ethernet), the FCC internally integrated(implemented) many device communication protocols, by using I/O Ports, it can communicating with different devices(Dispenser, ATGs, Sensors) with protocol defined messages.

+LiteFccCore is designed for modularization, different functions are implemented as PlugIn(s) internally, for most sceniaro, the developer or the user are work or use a PlugIn, each PlugIn can providing a configuration user interface(Config UI), and some other functions.

-It is internally implemented as PlugIn(s), there're 2 types of plugin:
+There're 2 types of plugin:

  - Device Drivers

-Each driver is responsible for communicating with a specific external device, it does not contain business logic(or very limited), just simply using the device protocol msg to communicate with device, and open and serve basic functions to higher level Apps.
+Each driver is responsible for communicating with a specific external device, it does not contain business logic(or very limited), just simply using the device protocol msg to communicate with device, and providing basic functions to higher level Apps.

 Take `WayneDartPump` driver for example, it implemented `Wayne Dart` protocol, the protocol defined basic function for a dispenser, like read pump status, authorize pump, change pump price and etc., the `driver` just open these function interface, and wait for external to call.